In this article

 The larger your business, the more payments you’re likely sending and receiving, resulting in a wider cash float.
 But remember, cash float is nothing to be concerned about; it's a regular part of managing the cash flow of your business.

-Is cash float a current asset?
+Is cash float considered a current asset?

-Other types of floats in finance
+Other types of cash floats

-"Float" can refer to different things in finance.
+"Float" can also refer to different things in finance.
 There are some of the types of floats and their definitions:

 Disbursement float